Francisco Clavet: 1988–99: Debut on the professional tour, early career, middle career

-2000-03: Twilight years and retirement
+2000–03: Twilight years and retirement

 Of his eight ATP singles titles, seven were won on clay.
 But he showed, especially in his last years of career, that he could also play well on hard surface and grass courts.

-In 2000, Clavet's best result was reaching the final of the Estoril Open, which he lost to Carlos Moya.
+In 2000, Clavet's best result was reaching the final of the Estoril Open, which he lost to Carlos Moyá.
 He also reached the semifinal in Kitzbühel and the quarterfinals at the Hamburg Masters (Tennis Master Series) and at Rosmalen.

 2001 was the year with his best performances on hard courts.
-He reached the final at the Auckland Open losing to Dominik Hrbaty.
+He reached the final at the Auckland Open losing to Dominik Hrbatý.
 He won in Scottsdale, defeating Agassi in the first round, Lleyton Hewitt in the semifinals and Magnus Norman in the final (ranked No. 4, 6 and 5 respectively by this date in the ATP Tour).
 After winning in Scottsdale he declared: "I think this is the happiest day of my life as a tennis player.
 I am living a dream.
 I am a clay court player, and I have won all I have could in that surface, so winning a tournament at hard court aged 32, and winning over three top ten during this, is something very special.
 I will save this moment in my heart for all the rest of my life".
 That year, on hard courts, he also reached the semifinal in Shanghai and the quarterfinals in Japan losing both to the eventual champions.
 Clavet holds the record for the fastest ever ATP Tour victory when he beat Shan Jiang 6–0, 6–0 in only 25 minutes at the Shanghai Open.

 In 2002, Clavet's career began to decline.
 Even though he had a good start to the year reaching third round at the Australian Open defeating No. 5 seed Sébastien Grosjean, he only reached the quarterfinals at three minor tournaments for his best results of this year.

 At age 34, Clavet decided to retire at the end of the 2003 season.
 He lost all of his matches that year.
 But at Key Biscayne, entering at the tournament as a qualifier ranked 178th, and the oldest player in the draw, he defeated then-current number-one-ranked Lleyton Hewitt, who suffered from food poisoning the previous day.
 Clavet established the record for the lowest-ranked man to defeat a number-one-ranked player until Thanasi Kokkinakis defeated Roger Federer in 2018.
 He lost the next round to Lee Hyung-taik.
 Finally, his official retirement came at the second round of the Spanish Challenger tournament of Open Castilla y León, one of his favourite tournaments due to his relationship with the organization.

 Following his retirement, he worked as a coach with Thomaz Bellucci, Feliciano López, Alejandro Falla and Santiago Giraldo.
 He occasionally works as a commentator for Spanish television, including the broadcast of the 10th French Open won by Rafael Nadal.
 He continues playing tennis at senior levels.
 December 2019, he won the singles title at USTA National 40 Hard Court Championships defeating American Samuel Schroerlucke.